 StaffHub vs Connecteam: Which Fits a Shopify Retail Team?

 If you run a Shopify retail team and you have been looking for a better way to train staff and keep everyone on the same page, Connecteam shows up fast.
 It is one of the best-known employee apps for deskless teams, and for good reason.
-StaffHub turns up in the same searches, usually positioned as the lighter, Shopify-native option.
+StaffHub turns up in the same searches as the Shopify-native option.

 The 60-Second Summary